aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-rows-and-columns/create-remove-and-get-gridcell-comments/_index.md

 cell.CreateComment("This is a B4 note.", "Peter", true);

 {{< /highlight >}}

 ## **Remove Comment object from Cell**
-Please use the GridCell.RemoveComment method to remove a comment object from cell.
-The following sample code removes cell B4 comment inside the first worksheet of GridWeb.
+Please use the GridCell.RemoveComment method to remove a comment object from a cell.
+The following sample code removes the B4 comment in the first worksheet of GridWeb.

 {{< highlight java >}}